matklad/terminal-editor/plan.md

   using helper functions (manyLinesCommand, sleepCommand, fastCommand, errorCommand) that use 'node -e' to avoid dependencies.
 Tests cover command execution, error handling, runtime updates, event callbacks, and edge cases.
-- [ ] dwim should run current command, if the terminal is focused or visible
+- [X] dwim should run current command, if the terminal is focused or visible Implementation notes: Modified dwim() function to check if terminal is focused and run command if so.
+  Added comprehensive test suite covering all dwim scenarios: revealing terminal when not visible, focusing terminal when visible but not focused, and running command when terminal is focused.
+  Exported visibleTerminal() function from extension.ts to enable proper test isolation.